okbob/ncurses-st-menu/doc/API.md

 ## Description

 * `st_menu_load_style` - fill ST_MENU_CONFIG from predefined styles. `start_from_cpn` is first free
   color pair.
-This function returns next free color pair.
+This function returns next free color pair. `start_from_rgb` is pointer to int numer used for redefine own rgb colours (it's necessary for Hi colour themes).

 * `st_menu_set_desktop_panel` - allow to specify some panel used like desktop.
 The content of related window is used as source for shadow drawing.